Health Insurance: Choosing the Plan That's Right for You

 Common Points Among Plans

 Generally, health plans will cover only those products and services they deem as medically necessary, such as preventive care, medications and needed surgery.
-But, they will generally not cover cosmetic or other unnecessary surgery, though what insurance companies deem as unnecessary can sometimes be challenged.
+They will generally not cover cosmetic or other unnecessary surgery, though what insurance companies deem as unnecessary can sometimes be challenged.
 Most insurers will not provide treatments they consider experimental, though what the medical profession considers standard care sometimes differs from an insurers' point of view.

 Virtually all plans require patients to pay a portion of the bill, called a co-payment, which is usually a small amount.
 There is usually also a cap on how much you will be required to pay out in a year.
 This is an important detail because a single injury or, severe or chronic illness can be quite expensive.